KJlmfe/KJcanvas/README.md

 KJcanvas
 ========

-KJcanvas is a animation library for HTML5 canvas
+KJcanvas is a animation library for HTML5 canvas.

-This branch is test for new canvas cmd
+And it also contains Live Algorithm(Data structure and algorithm animation).